HarshalRamRV/HarshalRamRV/README.md

 - 🌱 Learning more about DevOps and Cloud Technologies
 - 💬 Ask me about JavaScript, React, and Open Source
 - 📫 How to reach me: [ramharshal03@gmail.com](mailto:ramharshal03@gmail.com)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can solve a Rubik's cube in under a minute!

 ---